mmeka/TypeScript/README.md

 Themes, Path intellisense (better support for imports), prettier, ESLint (code quality; TSLint will be merged to ESLint), npm (egamma), Git History (Don Jayammane), Material Icon Theme (to display file icons), Live-server

 # Compliation, execution
+A corresponding JS file is generated or updated even if the TS file doesn't compile well.
+> tsc <typescript_file_name>
+> tsc -w <typescript_file_name> (this will watch for any changes to TS file and compiles to JS file.
+Watch mode will be on, so use a different terminal window)
+> tsc --init (this will tell that the current project is managed by TypeScript.
+It watches for any changes to TS files and generates JS files with command "tsc -w".
+Creates tsconfig.json file)

+# TSConfig.json
+"exclude":["node_modules", <all_JS_files_to_exclude_from_compilation>].
+If "excludes" not present, by default node_modules is excluded.
+Can specify folders or wild cards.
+"include" can specify folders that to be included.
+"files" only individual files to be included.
+"target" default goes to es3
+"lib": {"dom","es6","dom.ierable","scripthost"}

 # Debugging